-This Summer, Adam is facilitating a 6 week online course 'Your Hero Journey'.
+In 2018, Adam is facilitating a 6 week online course ‘Your Hero Journey’.

 Traditional stories have survived for generations, in some cases for thousands of years.
 This is because they provide a psychological template for personal growth & resilience.
 They help us face challenge and learn to deal with trauma.

 We caught up with Adam to find out more…

 Q – What is your favourite type of creative writing?
 E.g. Movie & TV scripts, fiction, songs

 I enjoy writing short fictional pieces that have a folktale feel or folktale elements to them, usually with some form of hidden/subliminal metaphorical content